-Customer orders are processed an order clerk.
+Customer orders are processed by an order clerk.
 He or she could work in a retail store or a wholesale distribution center.
 Working as an order clerk typically requires a high school diploma or its equivalent, as well as excellent customer service and math skills.
 Order clerks typically need to know how to use spreadsheet programs and various types of processing software.

-Customers’ orders can be received phone, computer, or mail the clerk.
+Customers’ orders can be received by phone, computer, or mail by the clerk.
 A supervisor may also dispense the orders to the order clerk for processing.
 Order clerks or supervisors first check the person or company ordering’s account to ensure there are no outstanding bills and credit approval has been granted.

 Order clerks check lists of available stock on a regular basis.
 If an order clerk is unable to fill a customer’s order entirely due to an item being out of stock, company policy must be followed.
 In some companies, the clerk is required to notify the customer, while in others, order clerks simply add a polite note apologizing for the item’s out of stock and informing the customer of a backorder.
 A backorder is a term used in the industry to describe the process of fulfilling a customer’s currently out-of-stock order at a later date.
 Inventory management is considered poor if too many customer purchase orders require backorders, and customer service suffers as a result.